o2sh/onefetch/README.md

 <img src="https://raw.githubusercontent.com/o2sh/onefetch/master/assets/aesthetic.png" align="right" height="240px">

-Onefetch is a command-line Git information tool written in `Rust`.
-Onefetch will display information about your Git repository directly on your terminal.
+Onefetch is a command-line Git information tool written in `Rust` that will display information and code statistics about your Git repository directly on your terminal.

-By default, the repo's information is displayed alongside the dominant language's ASCII logo, but you can further configure Onefetch to display an image instead (png, jpeg...) on supported terminals: You can read more about it [here](https://github.com/o2sh/onefetch/wiki/Images-in-the-terminal).
+By default, the repo's information is displayed alongside the dominant language's ASCII logo, but you can further configure Onefetch to instead display an image - on supported terminals (more info [here](https://github.com/o2sh/onefetch/wiki/Images-in-the-terminal)) -, a text input or nothing at all.

-Onefetch provides the user with code statistics and automatically detects open source licenses from texts.
-Additionally, it will show the pending changes, LOC (lines of code), size on disk, contributors, version, HEAD, last change etc.
+Onefetch automatically detects open source licenses from texts and provide the user with various info like: code distribution, pending changes, LOC (lines of code), size on disk, contributors, version, HEAD, last change etc.

 <img src="https://raw.githubusercontent.com/o2sh/onefetch/master/assets/go.png" align="right" height="240px">

-Via the use of command-line flags: you can further configure Onefetch to display exactly what you want, the you want it to: More information [here](https://github.com/o2sh/onefetch/wiki/customizing-Info).
+Via the use of command-line flags, you can further configure Onefetch to display exactly what you want, the you want it to: customize ASCII/Text formating, disable info lines, ignore files & directories, etc.  More information [here](https://github.com/o2sh/onefetch/wiki/customizing-Info).

 Onefetch supports more than 50 different programming languages; if your language of choice isn't supported: Open up an issue and support will be added.